trstlabs/intento/README.md

 ## How Intento Works

 Intento leverages a combination of algorithms, the Cosmos SDK and IBC to provide a seamless automation experience.
 Users can orchestrate complex sets of actions, ranging from simple automated payments to sophisticated interchain operations, all executed directly from the Intento processing chain.
-By integrating with the IBC protocol, Intento not only automates within a single blockchain but also across different blockchains, offering unprecedented flexibility and power.
+By integrating with the IBC protocol, Intento not only automates within a single blockchain but also across different blockchains, offering unprecedented flexibility and scalability.

 ## Why Intento?